UPDATE: “One Country, Two Systems” of Legal Research: A Brief Guide to Finding the Law of China’s Hong Kong Special Administrative Region

-Britain’s “ Iron Lady ” ultimately agreed and was grilled at a 1984 press conference in HK by then-journalist Emily Lau , who voiced the frustration of many HKers that they were being treated as pawns in a high-stakes, East-versus-West, superpower chess game.
+Britain’s “ Iron Lady ” ultimately agreed and was grilled at a 1984 press conference in HK by then-journalist Emily Lau , who voiced the frustration of many HKers that they were being used as pawns in a high-stakes, East-versus-West, superpower chess game.

 A consummate pragmatist, Deng proposed the one country, two systems principle to ease the resumption of Chinese sovereignty whereby HK—because of its colonial past—would be a “special administrative region” and exercise a “high degree” of autonomy for at least 50 years after reunification with China.
 This meant that HK could keep, among other things, its capitalist economic system and common law legal system (with slight changes).
 For more, see “The Concept of ‘One Country, Two Systems’ and Its Application to HK” in Understanding China's Legal System , pages 353-73.